XcooBee/xcoobee-cookie-kit/README.md

 ```

-## How to use Cookie Kit with Request/Response systems like PHP, JSP, etc.
+## How to use Cookie Kit with Request/Response systems like PHP, JSP, .net, CFML etc.

+The XCK can communicate users' grant and removal of consent for cookies to your site via webhook post (HTTP POST) as well.
+You will need an web accessible endpoint as defined by `targetUrl` that can process these messages and set/unset the cookies by cookie type.

 [TODO: provide example.
 We should make this like the SDK so they can use the same page for both.
 The following example does not match SDK pattern and is simplified.
 Use POST example ask Volodymyr].